 Coincidentally on the same day that the Bee’s profile ran, CNN.com published an essay by New York University historian Ruth Ben-Ghiat.
 She warned about new lies and omissions about the Jan.
 6 riot being pushed by Republicans and conservative commentators.
 She said these seemed designed to rewrite the history of that day and bury the violence.
 She warned, “History shows that burying violence creates the conditions for its repetition.”

 The same can be said of media outlets that routinely water down or fail to report on extremism that exists openly in our midst.
-So why did the Bee run a critical profile if not willing to report the subject’s most controversial actions and statements?
-Why sanitize the report by the NBC San Diego investigative team?
-And why confront the recall-petition organizers but not elected GOP officials for their even-more alarming associations with Williams?
+So why did the Bee run a critical profile if not willing to report on the subject’s most controversial actions and statements?
+Why sanitize its description of a hard-hitting investigative report by the NBC San Diego investigative team?
+And why criticize the recall-petition organizers but not elected GOP officials for associating with Williams?

 To find out, I contacted Korte.
 She politely thanked me for reaching out but expressed her preference for her reporting to speak for itself.
 Fair enough, but unfortunately, her other major piece of reporting on the far-right for the Bee showed a similar pattern of incompleteness and watering down.

 Her Sept.
 28 feature last year focused on California Congressional candidates with QAnon connections and endorsed by the state GOP.
-Korte spotlighted three candidates but glaringly omitted the one QAnon-associated candidate.
-Also endorsed by state GOP, this candidate had been widely reported by the likes of the Washington Post, Axios and Forbes, but never by the Bee.
+Korte spotlighted three candidates with QAnon connections, but glaringly omitted the one QAnon-associated candidate running in Sacramento County.
+The candidate was also endorsed by state GOP and his QAnon associations were widely reported by national outlets like the Washington Post, Axios and Forbes, but never by the Bee.

-Taking the April 7 Williams profile, the Sept.
+Taking these three pieces together – the April 7 Williams profile, the Sept.
 28 QAnon feature, and the Aug.
-1 rally piece together, this trio of stories suggests an at least extremely lax attitude by the Bee toward far-right extremism and the threat posed by it.
+1 rally piece – suggests an at least either consistently poor research or an extremely lax attitude by the Bee toward far-right extremism and the threat posed by it.

 In fairness, I will note one laudatory exception.
 This was a Bee exclusive in February about the local Proud Boy who the Sacramento County GOP was about to install on their executive committee.
 This excellent piece of reporting ultimately forced the county GOP to expel the individual from its ranks.
 If only this kind of complete, public-interested reporting were the rule at the Bee.